Blaineworld/e-nglish/language/Types.md

-# types in e-nglish
+# types in Engle
-There are many types in e-nglish, but I can't write introductory paragraphs, so here's a document all about the types included in the default module.
+There are many types in Engle, but I can't write introductory paragraphs, so here's a document all about the types included in the default module.

 ## Data Types